What is defined as sensitive personal data?

 No. Names are categorized as personal data, because they can lead to the identification of a person but they are not classified as sensitive data because on their own, names do not present a risk of serious violation of privacy.
 On the other hand, some types of identifying data like a person’s citizen service number may be considered sensitive, as it can have a larger impact on privacy.

-Is a photograph sensitive personal data?
+Is photograph sensitive data?

 Yes.
 A photograph is a direct proof of identity and falls under the category of sensitive personal data regarding race and ethnic background.
 This means that a company should not be in possession of a photograph of someone without their explicit consent, unless legislation provides an exception.

-Is salary information sensitive personal data?
+Is salary sensitive data?

 Yes.
 Salary details are considered more sensitive.
 Although it does not fall squarely under the category defined as sensitive personal data according to GDPR, salary information is a special category, with a larger impact on privacy than other personal data like someone’s age, email or name.

-Is nationality sensitive personal data?
+Is nationality sensitive data?

 Yes.
-Nationality is closely related to the sensitive personal data category of race and ethnic background.
+Nationality is closely related to the sensitive data category of race and ethnic background.
 Be careful when storing this kind of data, as the rules of handling sensitive personal data are stricter, presenting a challenge if you include nationalities in the employee information stored in your database.

-Is a passport sensitive personal data?
+Is passport sensitive data?

 Yes.
 A passport is a complete proof of your identity, including race and ethnic background.
 Companies should not access a person’s passport without explicit consent unless legislation allows for an exception.